algolia-samples/about/.github/ISSUE_TEMPLATE/code-submission.md

 ---
-name: Sample Submission
+name: Code Sample Submission
-about: Submit a sample to be added to the Algolia Samples
+about: Submit a sample to be added to the Algolia Code Exchange
-title: '[Sample Submission]'
+title: '[Code Sample Submission]'
-labels: sample-submission
+labels: code-submission
 assignees: 'clemfromspace'
 ---